rustsbi/rustsbi/README.md

 1. RustSBI can be used as a library.
 Under normal circumstances, RustSBI platform can be implemented with embedded Rust's `embedded-hal` libraries.
-2. On both QEMU and K210 platform, we supports CLINT and PLIC peripherals.
-Embedded Rust's community still need more SoCs taped out to discuss on common libraries on RISC-V ecosystem.
-After these works are done, we may use crates then to implement QEMU, without the `hal` module we have now.
-3. Contributions are welcomed!
+2. Contributions are welcomed!
 We welcome to implement RustSBI for both FPGA cores and real cores.
    Implementations for emulators are also welcomed.
 Fire a pull request if you are ready!

 ## License & Copyright